haskoin/haskoin-core/docs/haskoin-api.markdown

 You can only sign a transaction with the keys of one account at a time.
 If a transactions requires keys from multiple accounts, you have to call this resource for every account.
-This resource is also the standard way of importing a transaction into your wallet.
-If a transaction is already signed, it will simply be imported as-is in the wallet.
+Signing a transaction will also import it into your wallet.

 ##### Input